pasie15/tripo-ai-mcp-server/README.md

 ## Configuration

-You need a Tripo3D API key.
-You can set it in a `.env` file or pass it as an environment variable `TRIPO_API_KEY`.
+You need a Tripo3D API secret.
+You can set it in a `.env` file or pass it as an environment variable `TRIPO_API_SECRET`.

 ## Client Configuration